Treatment Case Studies

 Most cases of chronic lower back pain are usually accompanied by intervertebral disc degeneration.

-The intervertebral discs between the lumbar vertebrae lose their original shape due a combination of aging and continued stress and begin to deform.
-This causes a decline in the function of the intervertebral discs, and symptoms such as pain occur.
-This is called intervertebral disc degeneration.
+When the intervertebral discs between the lumbar vertebrae gradually lose their original shape due a combination of aging and continued stress, they begin to deform.
+In turn, this causes a decline in the function of the intervertebral discs, and symptoms such as pain occur.
+This is what is referred to as disc degeneration.

 When intervertebral disc degeneration occurs, the intervertebral disc cracks and the nucleus pulposus inside leaks out, causing inflammation.
 This is referred to as disc herniation, and in addition to lower back pain, it can also cause symptoms such as pain and numbness in the buttocks and legs.

-This is how the aging and degeneration of the intervertebral disc can cause a variety of lower back pain.
+As you can see, aging and degeneration of the intervertebral discs can be the cause of various types of back pain.

 Symptoms of disc degeneration – conservative treatment such as medication and physiotherapy

-If there is only back pain, this is often treated with pain-relieving medication, heat therapy and nerve blocks.
+When the only apparent symptom is back pain, it is often treated with pain relief medication, heat therapy, and nerve blocks.

-Herniated disc symptoms – nerve blocks, PLDD, surgery
+Symptoms of disc herniation- nerve blocks, PLDD, surgery

-If, in addition to pain in the lower back, there are also symptoms of pain and numbness in the buttocks and legs, disc herniation may be present.
-In such cases, nerve blocks may provide pain relief, but in most cases, the herniated area is removed by PLDD (laser therapy) or spinal surgery, such as the herniectomy/LOVE procedure.
+If, in addition to pain in the lower back, there are also symptoms of pain and numbness in the buttocks and legs, it may be an indication that disc herniation has occurred.
+In such cases, nerve blocks may provide temporary pain relief, but in most cases, the preferred options are removing the herniated area by PLDD (laser therapy) or with a spinal surgery, such as the herniectomy / LOVE procedure.

-Surgery is often recommended if symptoms such as walking difficulties occur.
+Surgery is often recommended if symptoms such as gait disturbance occur.

-Most spinal stenosis surgery is performed under general anesthesia and involves drilling away part of the lumbar vertebral arch and removing the ligamentum flavum and enlarged intervertebral joints that are pressing on the nerves.
+Most spinal stenosis surgeries are performed under general anesthesia and involve drilling out part of the lumbar vertebral arch and removing the ligamentum flavum and enlarged intervertebral joints that are compressing the nerves.

 Treatment at our clinic